Breached password detection is a critical component of secure applications. Read the white paper

 Admin UI

-This page describes the Admin UI for creating and configuring an Application.
+This page describes the admin UI for creating and configuring an Application.

 Add an Application

-Before you start your integration with FusionAuth you need to setup at least one Application.
+Before you start your integration with FusionAuth you need to set up at least one Application.
 Click on Applications from the left navigation to begin.

 Create an Application